 By the way, if you are wondering why I keep mentioning production values … you will find out why when you start watching RV videos, and discover how many are really hard to watch, for a variety of reasons, including: loud, annoying music; inaudible commentary; people rambling on for 20 minutes about nothing before they get to the point; beautiful footage with no captions or commentary so you have no idea where it was shot; etc. etc.

 In any event, Marc and Trish’s YouTube channel has none of those problems!
 Plus, they travel with three teenagers, which is pretty amazing.
-We found it challenging to share a huge house with three teenage daughters, so I don’t know how they do it.
+When our kids were younger, we found it challenging to share a huge house with three teenage daughters, so I don’t know how they do it.
 In their earlier days they also had an ageing golden Labrador, Maddie, but sadly, she has moved on to the great RV park in the sky.
 One of our funniest moments in watching these videos was watching Marc try to persuade Maddie to get in the RV!
 We still chuckle every time we think about it.
 I will add a link to this video once I find it again … they have so many great videos, I am battling to find this one again.